 One of the first decisions entrepreneurs face is whether to open a self-service or full-service laundromat.
 Both models can be profitable, but each comes with different startup costs, staffing needs, and operational demands.
 Your business model will shape your customer experience, workload, and long-term profit margins.

-These figures vary greatly depending on your location, customer base, and how involved you plan to be in daily operations.
+Costs and earnings vary greatly depending on your location, customer base, and how involved you plan to be in daily operations.
+Also consider self-service versus full-service laundromats.

 Self-Service Laundromats